 - 7. A, B, C Use a small screwdriver to carefully pry the keeper arm from the undercut groove on each side until the keeper is released. - 8.
-Seat the bearing, with the hub or hub and drum only using a torque wrench.

-- 9. Tighten the nut to 200 ft-lb.
-Spin the wheel at least one full rotation.

-- 10. Repeat step #9 two more times.

-- 11. Back the nut off until it is loose.
+Seat the bearing, with the hub rotor only, using a torque wrench. - 9.
+Tighten the nut to 200 ft-lb.
+Spin the wheel at least one full rotation. - 10.
+Repeat step #9 two more times. - 11.
+Back the nut off until it is loose.

-Highly Visible Adjustment Marks Give mechanics precise control of nut backoff amount during installation.
+Highly Visible Adjustment MarksGive mechanics precise control of nut backoff amount during installation.